Adopt a Cocker Spaniel

 Check you're not overfeeding him by looking at the food label.

-You'll probably notice a reduction in his poo habits.
-My dog poos around three times a day, but I wouldn't worry too much about doing his business more often.
+My dog poos around three times a day, but I wouldn't worry too much if he poos a little more often occasionally.

 I hope this helps.
 Good luck to you both, and enjoy your newly adopted Cocker Spaniel!